Custom Factories

 function httpGetFactory(url) {

-function httpGetAction({ http }) {
+function httpGetAction({ http, props }) {

-return http.get(url).then(response => ({ response }))
+return http.get(url).then((response) => ({ response: response.data }))

 }